 Note: This post may contains affiliate links.
 That means that if you click on them and buy anything at all, I'll get a small commission from the sale (at no additional cost to you).
 For more information, read my disclosure policy.

 This post continues my series about how to save money on coffee.
 First, I searched for the best generic whole bean coffee.
-Next, I investigated how much coffee is in a k-cup.
-In this post, I seek the cheapest k-cups available.
-Be sure to come back soon for my next post comparing the cost of drip coffee vs. k-cups.
-For now, let’s find some k cups cheap!
+Next, I investigated how much coffee is in a k-cup and compared the cost of drip coffee vs. k-cups.

 How Much Does a K-Cup Cost?